 Southeast Soccer does not hold club-wide tryouts to determine teams.
 See Team Formation Policy above.
 Teams may individually hold tryouts for a limited number of roster spots.
 Southeast Soccer may also hosts events open to the community such as the Southeast U9-U11 Open House or the World Cup Jamboree to help connect potential players and families to the club.

-Players wishing to join a Southeast Soccer team after Fall season should contact the team's coach, manager or the Southeast Soccer Club Representative for assistance.
+Players wishing to join a Southeast Soccer team after Fall season should contact the team's coach, manager or the Southeast Executive Director for assistance.